-The day-to-day running of the School is delegated to the Head, Toby Spence, supported by the School Leadership Team: Business Manager, Assistant Head (Curriculum), Assistant Head (Pastoral), Assistant Head (Learning & Teaching) and Head of Junior School.
-Up to four other members of staff, including Assistant Head (Curriculum) in the Senior School and Head of Junior School, are appointed to attend Committee meetings.
+The day-to-day running of the School is delegated to the Head, Toby Spence, supported by the School Leadership Team: Business Manager, Assistant Head (Director of Studies), Assistant Head (Pastoral), and Head of Junior School.
+Members of the School Leadership Team are appointed to attend Committee meetings.